Umbria Volley Perugia

-Umbria Volley Perugia, known as Sir Safety Umbria Volley Perugia due to sponsorship from Sir Safety System, is a professional Italian volleyball club based in Perugia.
+Sir Safety Perugia, known as Sir Susa Scai Perugia due to sponsorship from Sir Safety System, is a professional Italian volleyball club based in Perugia.
 It plays in the highest level of the Italian Volleyball League.
-In the Italian Volleyball League, the team is known as Sir Safety Susa Perugia, while in the international competitions the official name is Sir Sicoma Monini Perugia.
+In the Italian Volleyball League, the team is known as Sir Susa Scai Perugia, while in the international competitions the official name is Sir Sicoma Monini Perugia.
+They laureated world champions three times in the history, including last time at 2025 FIVB Volleyball Men's Club World Championship.